appgardenstudios/hyaline/www/content/documentation/04-reference/02-cli.md

 ## check current
 `hyaline check current` checks current code and documentation for a system.
 Please visit the explanation documentation for [check current](../03-explanation/04-check-current.md) for more details.

-**Note**: Files and documents are checked based on the include/exclude patterns used during extraction.
-For a file or document to be available for checking, it must have been extracted (which requires matching at least one include pattern while not matching any exclude patterns).

 **Options**:
 * `--config` - (required) Path to the config file
 * `--current` - (required) Path to the current data set to check (output of `hyaline extract current`)